 The main purpose of this chat is for candidates to learn a bit more about Automattic.
 At this point, we want to give applicants as much information as possible to ensure the position is the right next step for their career.
 The executive leader will typically engage candidates in a conversation about their background, interests, and motivation to join Automattic.
 They are also there to answer any remaining questions candidates have about the role, team, and company as a whole.

 Almost to the finish line!
-At this stage, the hiring team has received approval from our CEO, Matt, to extend a formal offer.
+At this stage, the hiring team has decided to extend a formal offer.
 A member of our HR team will message you directly via Slack to set up a time to align with you on compensation and a start date.

 During this conversation, you’ll share your compensation expectations (if you haven’t already!), and, assuming the conversation has gone well, our HR partner will extend a verbal offer, taking into account the range for the role you’ve applied for, your related experience, and additional factors.